 - Attendance: will be taken daily and recorded in the Canvas gradebook.
 You are allowed four "personal days" for the semester, after which each absence that does not meet university criteria for "excused" will result in a five-point deduction from your final grade.
 Excused absences are consistent with university policies in the undergraduate catalog (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx) and require appropriate documentation. - Make-Up: A make-up midterm and makeup final exam will be provided for students who miss either exam due to extreme, documented circumstances.
 Assignments, reflection report, and project work are due by the end of Fridays on Canvas.
-Late submissions lose 25% of their value for each day they are late.
+Late submissions will be accepted for 3 days after the submission date and will lose 10% of the grade per day that they are late.
+After 3 days (including Saturdays and Sundays) the work will no longer be accepted, and the student will receive a zero for that work.
 Students who can demonstrate that they were unable to submit an assignment, reflection report, or project work by the deadline due to an excused absence and who can provide appropriate documentation for the absence will be given a reasonable period of time to make up the late work.